Jonathan2251/lbd/source/gpu.rst

 program is a good choice for dealing the cases of driver software or gpu hardware changes [#onlinecompile]_.

+If your models will be rigid, meaning you will not change each vertex individually, and you will render many frames with the same model, you will achieve the best performance not by storing the models in your class, but in vertex buffer objects (VBOs) [#classorvbo]_.
+Vertex buffer object (VBO) allows vertex array data to be stored in high-performance graphics memory on the server side and promotes efficient data transfer [#vbo]_.

 OpenGL Shader compiler
 -----------------------